University Philosophical Society: History

 The history of the University Philosophical Society spans over three centuries, several guises, identities and name changes.

-Foundation in the 17th century
+Origins

 In 1683, natural philosopher and political writer William Molyneux (b.
 1656) founded the Dublin Philosophical Society, with the assistance of his brother Sir Thomas Molyneux and future Provost St George Ashe.
 They intended it to be the equivalent of the Royal Society in London (with which it maintained cultural ties) as well as the Philosophical Society at the University of Oxford.
 The society was traditionally a paper reading society; however it also included many demonstrations of the latest science and mathematical endeavour of that era.
 The first meeting on 15 October 1683 was in the Provost's lodgings at Trinity College Dublin, a location where members continued to meet.